Mid-Ohio Sports Car Course

-Mid-Ohio Sports Car Course is a road course auto racing facility located in Troy Township, Morrow County, Ohio, United States, just outside the village of Lexington.
-It hosts a number of racing series such as IndyCar, IMSA WeatherTech Sportscar Championship, and the NASCAR Craftsman Truck Series, along with other club events such has SCCA and National Auto Sport Association.
+Mid-Ohio Sports Car Course is a road course auto racing facility in the United States, located in Troy Township, Morrow County, Ohio, just outside the village of Lexington.
+Between Columbus and Cleveland, it hosts a number of racing series such as IndyCar, IMSA WeatherTech Sportscar Championship, NASCAR Craftsman Truck Series, MotoAmerica, and other club events such has SCCA, WERA, and National Auto Sport Association.

+The Mid-Ohio course has 15 turns over its 2.40 mi length, and is known to favor drivers with technical expertise, finesse, and plenty of patience.
+The features of the track include rolling terrain and elevation changes.

-There is grandstand seating for 12,000 spectators and three observation mounds alongside the track raise the capacity to over 75,000.
+Its grandstand seats 12,000 and three observation mounds alongside the track raise the capacity to over 75,000.
 Mid-Ohio is classified as an FIA Grade Two circuit.